Death and state funeral of Jimmy Carter: Background

 After several years dealing with various health issues and declining physical ability, particularly being diagnosed with melanoma that metastasized to his brain and liver, the Carter Center announced on February 18, 2023, that Carter was staying at home to "receive hospice care instead of additional medical intervention".
 Sources noted that hospice care medically means that the patient's life expectancy is no more than six months, and patients in hospice care typically die within several weeks.
 The following week after the announcement, it was reported that Carter's close family members had come to his home in Plains, Georgia, to spend his final days with him, although local news reported four months later that Carter remained "in great spirits, visiting with family and still enjoying ice cream".

 In late August 2023, Carter's grandson Jason Carter provided an update on Carter's health, noting that his grandfather was "in the final chapter" of his life, and in mid-September, Jason further reported that both Carter and former first lady Rosalynn Carter were "coming to the end", though both were well enough to be taken for a drive through the Plains Peanut Festival on September 23.
 On November 17, 2023, it was announced that his wife Rosalynn would also be entering hospice care.
 She died two days later, at the age of 96, and Carter attended her funeral.
 Carter's final public appearance was on October 1, 2024, his 100th birthday, when he viewed a military flyover.
+However, he did vote for Kamala Harris on October 16.

 Carter had been the earliest-serving living former president for 18 years, since the death of Gerald Ford in 2006.
 In September 2012, he surpassed Herbert Hoover as the president with the longest retirement.
 Seven years later, on March 22, 2019, he became the nation's longest-lived president, when he surpassed the lifespan of George H. W. Bush, who was of age when Bush died in November 2018; both men were born in 1924.
-He noted how difficult it felt to reach his nineties, the former president saying in a 2019 interview with People that he never expected to live as long as he has, claiming his secret to a long life was a good marriage.
+He noted how difficult it felt to reach his nineties, the former president saying in a 2019 interview with People that he never expected to live as long as he had, claiming his secret to a long life was a good marriage.

 On December 29, 2024, Carter died at his home in Plains, Georgia.
 Carter's son, James E. Carter III, said he died at around 3:45 p.m.
 EST. Carter was the first Democratic president to die since Lyndon B. Johnson, who died in 1973.